revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Find crystal vaults, deepest lore
-> A canister containing blue fluid and a creature, a mage killed by a giant crab Uncountable number of canisters
+> A canister containing blue fluid and a creature, a mage killed by a giant crab

+Uncountable number of canisters
+Enough space here to hold every type of life in Gol, and maybe a few more